 Many churches and charitable organisations are already using Flows to manage pastoral care and admin workflows.
 If you didn't already know, Flows enable you to move people from stage to stage through your processes (like pastoral care processes), with helpful reminder notifications keeping everyone in the loop as tasks become due.

-Regardless of whether you're moving towards streaming events and services, you'll still want to make your messages are easily accessible to those who may have missed out.
-If you already upload your messages to iTunes or SoundCloud then you can easily link to them and surface your podcast in My ChurchSuite using the Podcast integration.
+Regardless of whether you're moving towards streaming events and services, you'll still want to make your messages easily accessible to those who may have missed out.
+If you have already uploaded your messages to iTunes or SoundCloud then you can easily link to them and surface your podcast in My ChurchSuite using the Podcast integration.
 The integration supports both audio and video podcast episodes.

 Number 10 - Stay in touch with everyone